Mauthe Horse Crown Century-old Wall Clock

 The crown

-The crown nestles into a slot on the top of the clock and can be removed quickly if the clock needs to be moved.
-The crown is made of wood though the horse seems to be made out of some sort of casting material.
+The crown fits into a slot at the top of the clock and can be easily removed if the clock needs to be relocated.
+The crown is made of wood, while the horse appears to be crafted from a casting material of some kind.

 OLYMPUS DIGITAL CAMERA